AstroMen/AstroMen.github.io/_posts/2024-02-17-In_Depth_Exploration_of_Cassandra.md

 - **Complex Data Structures**: Manages types like arrays and sets efficiently, making it suitable for managing such data.
 - **Combination with Other Databases**: For composite applications, like in social media services.
 - **Limitations in Handling Complex Relationships**: Cassandra has limited capabilities in handling complex relationships like one-to-many or many-to-many across multiple partitions, which is common in scenarios like using Cassandra for storing message content in social media services while storing user information in a relational database.
+- **Complex Data Modeling**: Data modeling in Cassandra is complex and requires understanding the queries to be executed beforehand.
+This emphasizes the importance of careful data model planning for query performance.
+- **ACID Compliance Trade-offs**: While Cassandra offers some level of ACID transactions, it doesn't adhere to these principles as strictly as traditional RDBMS.
+This includes compromises in atomicity, consistency, isolation, and durability.
+- **No Support for Relational Schemas**: The lack of support for foreign keys and join tables limits Cassandra's ability to handle complex relational queries.

+#### Situations Where Cassandra May Not Be Ideal
+- **Single Node Applications**: Cassandra may not be the best choice for applications that can be sufficiently served by a single-node database, highlighting its strength in large-scale distributed systems.
+- **Rigid Schema Requirements**: If your application requires a flexible schema with varying columns, a document database like MongoDB might be more suitable.
+- **Performance vs. Features Trade-off**: Cassandra focuses on performance, especially in large-scale deployments, often at the expense of some features found in traditional relational databases.
+- **Data Denormalization and Duplication**: Cassandra encourages data denormalization and duplication, a significant departure from traditional data modeling approaches in relational databases.

+### Solving Key Problems
+- **Resource Constraints**: Overcomes single-node database limitations.
+- **Elasticity**: Adapts to varying load demands.
+- **Nonlinear Scaling**: Outperforms many traditional databases in scalability, although it's important to understand its scaling isn't always linear.

 ## 8. Conclusion